 Business owners with low personal credit scores who face cash shortages wonder how to get a business loan with bad credit and no collateral.
 By identifying the factors lenders consider in the application, evaluating financing options, and submitting an application, borrowers can maximize their chances of getting a bad credit business loan.

-Fundbox offers a line of credit based on outstanding invoices up to $100,000 with no minimum credit score or annual revenue requirement.
-It only requires a soft credit check, which has a minimal impact on a business owner’s credit score.
+Fundbox offers a line of credit based on outstanding invoices up to $100,000.
+It only requires a soft credit check for the application and the lender can approve candidates with a credit score of 500 or higher.
 Applicants can get approved in as quick as three minutes with funding available the next day.

 Bad Credit Business Loan Options